nico359/pinepal/README.md

 # PinePal

 Companion app for [PineTime](https://www.pine64.org/pinetime/) smartwatches running [InfiniTime](https://github.com/InfiniTimeOrg/InfiniTime).
-Built with GTK4/libadwaita and Rust, aimed at mobile Linux devices such as the PinePhone.
+Built with GTK4/libadwaita and Rust, aimed at mobile Linux devices such as the PinePhone or Furiphone.

 ## Features

-- BLE connection with automatic reconnection and exponential backoff
+- Secure BLE connection with automatic reconnection and exponential backoff
 - Live battery, heart rate, and step count display
 - Step history chart with daily persistence (7d / 30d / all time)
-- Desktop notification forwarding to watch
+- Desktop notification and phone call forwarding to the watch
 - Music/Media controls
+- Pushing weather data to the watch
+- Firmware can be directly fetched and updated within the app
 - Background mode (keeps connection alive when window is closed)
 - Said background mode can also be started manually by running flatpak run io.github.nico359.pinepal --gapplication-service
-- Autostart via Background Portal - might not work in e.g. Phosh because the Portal is not implemented there yet)
+- Autostart via Background Portal - might not work in e.g. Phosh because the Portal is not implemented there yet

 ## To be improved

-- Firmware Update of the watch
 - Maybe also heart rate history with the new feature of InfiniTime 1.16
-- Accepting or declining calls (if that is even possible)
+- Accepting or declining calls via ModemManager for non Halium devices
 - Maybe support for other watches

 ## Screenshots